jeju5/management/cs/aws/aws_developer.md

         * stale data: data is only updated when there is a cache miss. this means data can be outdated
           * TTL adjustment can help avoid stale data problem
     * write-through:
-      * "write when written - no stale"
+      * "cache when written - no stale"
       * add/update data into cache whenever data is written(add/update) to the datastore.
       * advantage
         * data never stale.